 Since then they've released three more records, and have become known for their critically-acclaimed live shows, having toured the world extensively in support of their studio work, including their latest effort, 2018's 'Always Ascending'.

-Following a UK and North American arena tour, Franz Ferdinand will headline BBC Music's Biggest Weekend in Belfast in May, then the British Sound Project in September.
-They've also confirmed two London Roundhouse shows for September.
+Following a UK and North American arena tour, Franz Ferdinand will headline BBC Music's Biggest Weekend in Belfast in May, then the British Sound Project in September, as well as two London Roundhouse shows for September that same month.
+They also play shows across the US and Europe, and two co-headline gigs with MGMT in Australia too.
 Check below for the full list of dates and to find tickets through Stereoboard.

 Superb gig, sleek and stylish stage set up - set was maybe a little too short considering the amount of material they have behind them.
 Great misx of old favourites and new songs kept London rocking, I forgot about how many hits they have had!
 They're definitely one of those band who are even better on the stage than in the studio.
 Always well worth seeing Welcome back Franz - loving the new album!